jpaulm/gofbp/README.md

 This repo holds the beginning of an FBP implementation in Go

-*As of 12 Oct., 2021, all test cases are working again - if you downloaded GoFBP before 12 Oct., please download it again, to see what changes have been made to the API*
+*As of 17 Oct., 2021, all test cases are working again.
+Apologies: if you downloaded GoFBP before 17 Oct., please download it again, and use the current component definitons as a model for developing your own components*

-Right now, Go `panic` is being used for most error conditions - these will be changed gradually to use more standard Go error handling.
+There may well be further internal changes, but I am hoping that the "external" APIs (network and component definitions) are now firm.

 Features include: